 The right lens

-From my own experience I know that the quality of the photos or the film recordings can be traced back to the lenses used.
+From my own experience, I know that the quality of the photos or the film recordings can be traced back to the lenses used.
 However, especially on difficult terrain, it is tedious to carry kilos of lenses with you.

 Here it is important to have the courage to leave gaps and be prepared to compromise.
 Think about the kind of pictures you mostly want to take and pack the right lens for that.

 Multiple SD cards